High-Risk Activities

 Can I use a propane fire pit during a fire ban?

 Yes.
-Residents can use an APPROVED (not home-made) propane fire pit all year long.
+Residents can use an APPROVED (not homemade) propane fire pit year-round.
 Extra precaution must be taken during periods of high and extreme fire danger.
 Set up your propane fire pit on a non-combustible surface, keep an eye on it, and have a water source close by.

 Yes.
-Residents can use their indoor woodstove and/or fireplace all year long.
+Residents can use their indoor woodstove and/or fireplace year-round.
 CAUTION: Sparks can travel up your chimney and start a wildfire.
-For this reason, we advise against indoor woodstove / fireplace use during times of HIGH or EXTREME fire danger.
-REMIDER: Have your chimney cleaned and inspected regularly to reduce the risk of a chimney fire.
+For this reason, we advise against using indoor woodstoves or fireplaces during periods of HIGH or EXTREME fire danger.
+REMINDER: Have your chimney cleaned and inspected regularly to reduce the risk of a chimney fire.

 Can I use a barbecue during shutdown?

 Yes.
-Residents can use their gas or charcoal grills all year long.
+Residents can use their gas or charcoal grills year-round.
 Please use extra caution and have a water source close by during times of HIGH or EXTREME fire danger, especially when using a charcoal grill and keep your grill away from any combustible material.

 Can I mow my lawn during shutdown?

 Yes.
-Residents can use their gas or electric lawnmowers and trimmers (weed whackers) for cutting their lawns.
+Residents can use their gas- or electric-powered lawnmowers and trimmers (weed whackers) to cut their lawns.
 However, if your lawn is dry and dead, we recommend postponing mowing.
-Have fire suppression available (garden hose) and a way to contact 9-1-1.
+Have fire suppression available (e.g., a garden hose) and a way to contact 9-1-1.

 Can excavators operate during shutdown?